visit to Duke Gardens

 Welcome to Sarah P. Duke Gardens.

 The grounds are open from 8 a.m. to dusk 365 days a year, and admission is free.
 Please see this page for information about parking fees and visitor center hours.
-Our GPS-optimized address is 426 Anderson St., Durham, NC, 27705.
+Our address is 420 Anderson St., Durham, NC, 27705.

 Duke Gardens is a 55-acre public botanic garden on the campus of Duke University.
 It is a place of beauty, dedicated to learning, inspiration and enjoyment through excellence in horticulture.